EPFL-LAP/fpga21-scaled-tech/README.md

 On an Intel(R) Xeon(R) CPU E5-2680 v3-based server, running at 2.50GHz, with 256 GB of RAM, the main experiments take about 18 h to complete, with the default settings embedded in the scripts.
 The operating system used at the time of running the experiments was CentOS 8 (centos-release-8.2-2.2004.0.2.el8.x86_64).
 All this should not have any influence on the results, but may be useful for assessing the time needed for rerunning the experiments or extending them.

+#### Troubleshooting

+* Depending on the version of HSPICE (and possibly other specificities of the system used for running the experiments), the measured delays may differ slightly.
+  This could in turn trigger an exception with a message "Negative time!" in some simulations.
+Other than changing the appropriate buffer size slightly, increasing the source pulse width from 4 ns to 5 ns has been successfully used to resolve this.

+* The timeout set on line 60 of [run_magic.py](https://github.com/EPFL-LAP/fpga21-scaled-tech/blob/master/explore/runner_scripts/run_magic.py) was determined to be appropriate for the setup described here.
+If the ".sort" files, listing the channel compositions for each technology, ranked by performance (see the paper for the details) contain very few or no architectures, this may be an indicator that the timeout is too small for the current setup.
+Increasing it should enable more architectures to be assessed successfully.

 ## Contact

 If you find any bugs please open an issue.
 For all other questions, including getting access to the development branch, please contact Stefan Nikolic (firstname dot lastname at epfl dot ch).

+## Acknowledgments

+We would like to thank Satwant Singh whose help during the artifact evaluation process for FPGA'21 resulted in eliminating several bugs and finding several solutions that made result reproduction easier.